Meeting savings goals can be challenging. And having easy access to funds in a money market or savings account probably doesn’t help.

 The interest rates associated with short-term CDs aren’t as good as the ones for CDs that mature in a few years or more.
 To earn as much interest as possible, compare the best 9-month CD rates offered by institutions online.

-- TIAA Bank is an online division of TIAA, FSB, a company providing banking and lending products and services that’s based in Jacksonville, Florida.
-TIAA, FSB earned three out of five stars in Bankrate’s latest review of its financial health.
+3. TIAA Bank: An online division of TIAA, FSB, a company providing banking and lending products and services.
+TIAA, FSB earned three out of five stars in Bankrate’s full review of its products and services.

 Protect your savings